lweeldre/lweeldre/README.md

 Here are some ideas to get you started:

+# Hi, I'm [Your Name]! 👋

+I'm a student at the University of Notre Dame studying [your major].

+## About Me
+- 🎓 Currently taking Introduction to Data Science
+- 🌱 Learning Python, pandas, and data visualization
+- 📫 How to reach me: [your email]

+## Interests
+- [Add a few of your interests or hobbies]

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...